mbabynames search ✿

 Abraham Samuel

-The meaning of Abraham is "noble and strong"; Samuel is "heard by God".
+The meaning of Abraham is "father of many"; Samuel is "heard by God".
 There is a natural balance between the two.
 Abraham ends on a nasal sound.
 Samuel's opening S avoids any muddiness.

 Abraham Henry

-The meaning of Abraham is "noble and strong"; Henry is "ruler of the home".
+The meaning of Abraham is "father of many"; Henry is "ruler of the home".
 There is a natural balance between the two.
 Abraham ends on a nasal sound.
 Henry's opening H avoids any muddiness.

 Abraham Isaac